trigger-corp/Forge-Documentation/source/android/getting-started.rst

 * Run ``forge build``.
 * Whenever the configuration file changes the entire app needs to be rebuilt.
   The initial build will take longer than regular builds.
-  Also when the configuration file has been altered you must be connected to the internet to run the build tool.
 * When the build finishes take a look inside the ``development`` directory and you should see an ``android`` directory

 .. _android-getting-started-run: